nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** July 20th is the day in 1980 that the United Nations Security Council votes 14-0 that member states should not recognize Jerusalem as the capital of Israel.
+**<b>📌 Daily Fact:</b>** July 21st is the day in 1997 that the fully restored USS Constitution (aka Old Ironsides) celebrates her 200th birthday by setting sail for the first time in 116 years.

 ---